elasticpath/react-pwa-reference-storefront/src/components/src/BundleConstituents/README.md

 #### Description

-Displays bundle constituents given product data and the item link.
+For a specified bundle, displays an image and name for the bundle and an image and name for each item in the bundle.

+When an item is selected, the item details appear in the `ProductDisplayItemMain` component.

 #### Usage